dyno-might/dyno-might.github.io/_posts/2020-10-29-pragmatic-reasons-to-believe-in-formal-ethics.md

 **Superhero:** Damn you, egghead! *Who are you to decide what a human life is worth?*

-**Egghead:** I don't.
+**Egghead:** I'm not!

 **Superhero:** You just said...

 **Egghead:** Everyone puts numbers on human lives all the time.
 Every time you pay more for a safer car or take a more dangerous but better paying job, you are doing that.
 I'm just averaging the choices real people make all the time.

 **Superhero:** Oh.
 Well...
-Fuck it, blow up the dam, I guess.
+Screw it, blow up the dam, I guess.

 This is the right way to think about ethics.
 We don't come up with a formal ethical system and then derive the consequences for everyday life.
-No, we look at the choices in everyday life we believe are clear and derive an ethical system to *generalize* these.
+No, we look at the choices in everyday life we think are clear and derive an ethical system to *generalize* these.

-There's a tension between (a) deriving an ethical system to generalize from commonsense ethics and (b) hoping that ethical system will reveal flaws in your commonsense ethics.
+Now, there's a tension between (a) deriving an ethical system to generalize from commonsense ethics and (b) hoping that ethical system will reveal flaws in your commonsense ethics.
 This is a real problem that I don't know how to fully resolve.
 On the other hand, a child might have this set of commonsense ethics:

 * It's bad to hit my parents.
 * It's bad to hit my friends.